 Self-awareness and self-assessment are key skills for the exercise of healthy ministry practices.
 Upon matriculation at Palmer Seminary, M.Div. and M.T.S.
 Counseling Concentration students participate in a few assessment inventories that provide data about their readiness for ministry.
 This data serves as a benchmark for tracking student growth and progress over the course of their Seminary studies.
 Then, when they have completed approximately two-thirds of their program, these students take advantage of another self-assessment opportunity in order to gauge their progress, and to chart plans for continued growth for the rest of their Seminary matriculation and beyond.

 The Palmer Seminary community meets weekly for worship.
 Chapel services are a delightful and refreshing opportunity for us to celebrate the God of our salvation, savor our oneness in Christ, and seek the power and wisdom of the Holy Spirit as we journey together.
 Preaching that heals and motivates, manifesting a variety of Christian worship traditions and styles, is the centerpiece of most Chapel services.
 We sing our Christian faith through a variety of musical expressions-- traditional, gospel, contemporary, international.
 Storytelling, liturgical dance and other creative forms give further expression to our reverence for the work and presence of God, and the life we have in Christ.
-In addition to the Curtis Lee Laws Memorial Chapel building, there is a Prayer Room on the fourth floor of the main building.
-This room is open at all times, and community members are welcome to use it for prayer and quiet meditation.

 The Unity Initiative